AdaCore/spark2014/docs/lrm/source/packages.rst

 13. A ``constituent`` of a synchronized state abstraction shall be either a synchronized object or another synchronized state abstraction.
-    A ``constituent`` of a non-synchronized state abstraction shall be either a non-synchronized variable, a non-synchronized state abstraction, a constant, or variable which is constant after elaboration.
-    [TBD: Do we need the latter rule?]

 .. _etu-refined_state_aspects-lr: